justisGipson/google_cert/configuration_management_and_the_cloud/week_one/README.md

 ```

+Syntax - write them in a block that starts with the resource type ,in this case File.
+The configuration of the
+resource is then written inside a block of curly braces.
+Right after the opening curly brace, we have the title of
+the resource, followed by a colon.
+After the colon come the attributes that we want to set for the resource

-Below examples uses a file resource to configure the contents of etc/timezone, a file, which is used in some Linux distributions to determine the time zone of the computer.
+Below examples uses a file resource to configure the contents of etc/timezone, a file, which is used in some Linux
+distributions to determine the time zone of the computer.

 ```puppet